 The success of a Dynamics 365 implementation project largely depends on the amount of planning and strategy that goes into the implementation.
 However, if things aren’t going well after it is launched, the principles of planning can still be applied to turn the implementation around.

 This chapter is designed to help the project manager, business analyst, business manager, or CRM champion who has been tasked with implementing CRM.
 You are not alone, and there is a lot you can learn from others who have implemented CRM systems before you.

 In this section, you will learn about three aspects of planning for success:

 - Planning for User Adoption.
-Ultimately Microsoft Dynamics CRM is a long-term solution, and in order to get the value out of it, you should work towards effective use of the application.
+Ultimately Microsoft Dynamics 365 is a long-term solution, and in order to get the value out of it, you should work towards effective use of the application.
 Therefore, this section frames all of the successful ingredients of a project in light of user adoption.

 - Business Analysis and Design.
 Whether using an agile or waterfall approach to implementation, you will have to analyze your business processes and create CRM design to support those processes.

 After reading on these topics, you’ll be ready to make Microsoft Dynamics 365 successful in your organization.
 So, let’s get started!